-In this paper we have introduced a collection of tools and techniques to carry out evaluations, via simulation, of interconnection networks, using realistic workloads, provided by trace files obtained from the execution of actual applications.
+In this paper we have introduced a collection of tools and techniques necessary to carry out evaluations, via simulation, of interconnection networks, using realistic workloads, provided by trace files obtained from the execution of actual applications.
 These techniques have been incorporated in the INSEE toolset.

 Firstly, we needed to deal with the information contained in the trace files.
-As regular traces do not include the details of collective operations, we modified the trace capturing mechanism.
+As regular traces do not incorporate the details of collective operations, we modified the trace capturing mechanism.
 Extended trace files allow us to deal only with simple, point-to-point message interchange records.

 Then, we have pointed out the two main limitations of traces, namely the lack of accuracy in timing information, and the fact that a trace file includes only a possible valid outcome (record order) of a parallel program execution, but not the only valid one.
-We have explained that, for the evaluation of interconnection networks, we may ignore timing information, but not the causal relationships implicit in event order.
+We have explained that, for the evaluation of interconnection networks, we may ignore timing information, but not the causal relationship implicit in event order.
 We know that different orderings in event processing may be valid (respecting application semantics), but deciding about whether or not altering the order recorded in the trace file requires application-dependent knowledge, and our choice may lead to non-valid sequences of events.
 So the safest approach, for simulation purposes, is to follow, without exception, the exact event ordering of the trace file.

 The trace processing ability integrated into INSEE offers a very flexible tool to evaluate different aspects of interconnection networks for parallel systems.
-As a way of showing the kind of work that can be carried out with this tool, we provide a simple but illustrative performance study: for some applications, the utilization of multiple virtual circuits per physical channel produces important performance gains, which can be even larger if using adaptive routing; the study shows the extent of the achievable gains.
-Additionally, we have shown how to estimate the execution time of an application running on a target architecture at different link speeds using traces captured in a real machine.
+As a way of showing the kind of work that can be carried out with this tool, we provide a simple but illustrative example of performance study: for some applications, the utilization of multiple virtual circuits per physical channel produces important performance gains, which can be even larger if using adaptive routing; the study shows the extent of the achievable gains.
+Additionally, we have shown how to estimate the execution time of an application running in a collection of target architectures using traces captured in a real machine.

-For future work, we plan to investigate how to integrate application semantics into simulation to allow different (but valid) event orderings.
+For future work, we plan to investigate further into how to integrate application semantics into simulation, to allow different (but valid) event orderings.
+Meanwhile, the best way of dealing with this issue is the utilization of execution-driven evaluation environments-but only if it is powerful enough to allow for the simulation of networks of interest.

+Acknowledgements

-Acknowledgements This work has been supported by the Spanish Ministry of Education and Science (TIN2007-68023-C02-02) and by the Basque Government (IT-242-07).
+This work has been supported by the Spanish Ministry of Education and Science (TIN2007-68023-C02-02) and by the Basque Government (IT-242-07).
 Mr. Javier Navaridas is supported by a doctoral grant of the UPV/EHU.
-We gratefully acknowledge the utilization of resources and tools of the Barcelona Supercomputing Center/Centro Nacional de Supercomputación, Spain.
+We gratefully acknowledge the utilization of resources of the Barcelona Supercomputing Center / Centro Nacional de Supercomputación, Spain.

 We also want to thank the anonymous reviewers for their help improving this paper.